By Josh Taylor

 May is also an ideal time for weather; it tends not to be too hot nor too rainy, with a light spring breeze.

-Jerez has its own airport that is served by Ryanair (London-Stansted) and Thomas Cook (London-Gatwick/Manchester), though flights only operate seasonally.
-Seville Airport airport is around a 2-hour drive away to the north and Malaga Airport is around 3 hours to the south-east.
+Jerez has a small airport around 20 munutes drive to the North of the city.
+Ryanair (London-Stansted) and Easyjet (London Gatwick) fly to Jerez.
+Seville Airport airport is around a 1 hour drive to the north and Malaga Airport is around 3 hours to the east.

 If you require a larger vehicle, Blue Valley Car Hire provide 9 seat self-drive minibus rental at airports throughout Europe.